-- Among people with Medi-Cal, 14% of individuals are living with diabetes and 33% suffer from high blood pressure.1 - Black Californians are nearly twice as likely to be diagnosed with diabetes than white Californians and more than 10% more likely to be diagnosed with high blood pressure.2 - Preterm delivery leads to more than 35% of infant deaths in the United States.3 Rates of preterm birth have been rising in CA since 2017 and Black birthing people have over 1.5x more preterm births than their white counterparts.4
+- Among people with Medi-Cal, 14% of individuals are living with diabetes and 33% suffer from high blood pressure.i - Black Californians are nearly twice as likely to be diagnosed with diabetes than white Californians and more than 10% more likely to be diagnosed with high blood pressure.ii - Preterm delivery leads to more than 35% of infant deaths in the United States.iii Rates of preterm birth have been rising in CA since 2017 and Black birthing people have over 1.5x more preterm births than their white counterparts.^{iv}

 California has recognized the critical role of nutrition and its influence on health outcomes and health equity through its inclusion of medically supportive food and nutrition interventions in California Advancing and Innovating Medi-Cal, better known as CalAIM.
 CalAIM is California's 5-year waiver that allows the state to test innovative ways to provide care to patients, including food-based supports.
 However, under CalAIM, medically supportive food and nutrition services are optional, meaning individual health plans must voluntarily opt into providing them, leaving many people with Medi-Cal who would benefit from these critical interventions without access.
+The state must seize the opportunity to build on the historic progress made through CalAIM to permanently address social drivers of health through food-based interventions.